Dummy pronoun: Other views

 If this analysis is accepted, then the "weather it" is to be considered a "quasi-(verb) argument" and not a dummy word.

-Some linguists such as D. L. Bolinger go even further, claiming that the "weather it" simply refers to a general state of affairs in the context of the utterance.
+Some linguists such as D. L. Bolinger go further, claiming that the "weather it" simply refers to a general state of affairs in the context of the utterance.
 In this case, it would not be a dummy word at all.
 Possible evidence for this claim includes exchanges such as: